archway-network/archway/x/rewards/spec/03_ante_handlers.md

 ## MinFeeDecorator

 The [MinFeeDecorator](https://github.com/archway-network/archway/blob/e130d74bd456be037b4e60dea7dada5d7a8760b5/x/rewards/ante/min_cons_fee.go#L19) checks if a transaction fees are greater or equal to a calculated value.
-Handler declines the transaction if the provided fees do not match the condition:
+The handler declines the transaction if the provided fees do not match the condition:
 $$
 TxFees < TxGasLimit * MinConsensusFee
 $$